pimolo/scrollspy.js/README.md

 ### Usage

 Define a CSS class shared by all the differents sections of your HTML.
-At the moment this class must be called 'section'
+At the moment this class must be called 'section'...

-The 'active' class can contain any styles you want.
-It styles the `<a>` tag linked to the section which is in scolling.
+Then, the effect applied on navbar's links is defined in a CSS class.
+By default, it's called "active" but you can change it in the parameters.
+More accurately, it styles the `<a>` element linked to the section which is in scolling.

-For now, your menu has to be a `<nav>`, which contains an `<ul>` which contains `<li>`s with a `<a>` for each. (recommended by the standards of HTML5)
+Indicate the parent container of your all your links like this : (for exemple, <nav> here)

 ```html
 <nav>